lmcai/Sapria_genomics/0_sapria_genome_assembly/README.md

 	`*.histo`: kmer count result from jellyfish

 	`genome_size_est.R`: R scrip used to estimate the genome size of Sapria and the size of its single-copy regions.
-This protocol followed the pipeline described on the bioinformatics website from the University of Connecticut (https://bioinformatics.uconn.edu/genome-size-estimation-tutorial/).
+This protocol followed the pipeline described on the [bioinformatics website from the University of Connecticut](https://bioinformatics.uconn.edu/genome-size-estimation-tutorial/).